I’m at Vacation Bible School on a Tuesday night in central Arkansas.

 But, would God even accept a human sacrifice?

-Regardless, it’s a serious lesson on making foolish and destructive decisions.
+But it’s still a good lesson on making foolish decisions.

-And this dysfunctional family of God never really learned: The Israelites rebel, God disciplines; Israel repents, God delivers.
+Unfortunately this dysfunctional group of people never really learned: The Israelites rebel, God disciplines; Israel repents, God delivers.

 Rinse and repeat.